OSU 31, Kansas 13: OSU Safety Kolby Harvell-Peel gets two interceptions for the second consecutive game

 “You know what people say about guys who are good players?
 They are usually at the right place at the right time,” OSU coach Mike Gundy said.
 “The second part of that is when he gets the chance, he catches it.
 He finishes and he catches it.”

-The Cowboys have a 10-2 turnover margin in the past three games.
-Freshman defensive end Trace Ford recorded the first interception of his career and was plus-3 in turnovers against the Jayhawks.
-Ford and Harvell-Peel intercepted Kansas in the second quarter, and Harvell-Peel got his second pick late in the third period.
+The Cowboys have a 10-2 turnover margin in the past three games and were plus-3 in turnovers against the Jayhawks.
+In the second quarter, freshman defensive end Trace Ford recorded the first interception of his career.
+Harvell-Peel recorded interceptions in the second and third quarters.

 OSU was on the brink of notching its first shutout against a conference opponent at home since beating Kansas State 45-0 in 1961 until Kansas scored two fourth-quarter touchdowns on 14-yard and 9-yard passes.
 The Cowboys held a 31-0 lead before those two scores.